jaya9508/HTML/README.md

 ## Form in HTML

 - Forms are used to collect data from the user.
-- Eg-sign up/login/help requests/contact me
+- Eg-sign up/login/help requests/contact me etc.

     <Form>
      form content